High School to College Programs

 • Maturity: Engaging with more complex materials and being responsible for college-level work can foster personal growth and maturity.

-• Confidence: Successfully completing college courses while still in high school can boost students’ confidence in their abilities.
+• Confidence: Completing college courses while still in high school can boost students’ confidence in their abilities.

 5. Enhanced Skills

-• Improved Writing Skills: College courses tend to have a rigorous focus on writing, which can help students develop stronger writing skills that will benefit them in both college and their future careers.
+• Improved Writing Skills: College courses tend to have a rigorous focus on writing, which can help students develop more vital writing skills that will benefit them in college and their future careers.

 6. College Experience

-• Network Building: Students get a chance to build networks with college professors and fellow students, which can be beneficial in the future.
+• Network Building: Students can build networks with college professors and fellow students, which can be beneficial in the future.

-• Familiarity with College Life: Experiencing the college environment early on can reduce anxiety and make students more comfortable when they transition to college full-time.
+• Familiarity with College Life: Experiencing the college environment early on can reduce anxiety and make students more comfortable transitioning to college full-time.

 7. School Engagement and Graduation Rates